 The Midwestern Regional Climate Center (MRCC) is providing collaboration among weather forecasters, University Extension specialists, state climatologists, and other vegetation experts to improve communication about the state of vegetation and its susceptibility to potentially damaging low air temperatures.
 To learn more, see our "About Frost/Freeze Guidance" page.

 Many plants become dormant during the cool season.
 If the cool season is not cool enough for a long enough period, many fruit-producing plants have a difficult time knowing when to overcome dormancy.
 Like growing degree-day units that are used to track temperature differences over a certain threshold over a period of time, chilling hours offer a way to track length of exposure to optimum dormancy temperatures.
-Maps, time series charts, and station data tables will be developed for growers to monitor the number of chilling hours over a dormant season based upon popular chilling temperature ranges.
+Maps of accumulated and chilling hours and chilling hours departure have been developed for growers to monitor the number of chilling hours over a dormant season based upon popular chilling temperature ranges.
 For more information, see our "About Chilling Hours Product" page.

 The Keetch-Bryam Drought Index (KBDI) is one of the few daily indices used to monitor drought.
 It is most often utilized in the wildfire community, for it can give a real-time indication of the drying potential for the finer fuels such as grasses and shrubs.
 While most commonly used to monitor the risk for wildfire ignition, because it is one of the only drought monitoring indices that are updated on a daily basis, it also offers the potential for many other vegetation applications.
 To learn more, see our "About Keetch-Byram Drought Index" page.